Yifei Wang (on the job market!)

 arXiv preprint arXiv:2410.23771, 2024

-We proposed a long-context perplexity measure that emphasizes long-context relevant tokens at training and evaluation, improving benchmark scores on LongBench, LongEval, and RULER by up to 22%.
+We proposed a long-context perplexity (LongPPL) measure that emphasizes long-context relevant tokens at training and evaluation, improving benchmark scores on LongBench, LongEval, and RULER by up to 22%.

 2. NeurIPS Best Paper Award